prusrafal/Advanced-Cognitive-Modelling-Portfolio/README.md

 This repository is part of the Advanced Cognitive Modeling course offered by the Mac Cognitive Science program at Aarhus University.
 It encompasses a series of assignments aimed at understanding and modeling cognitive behaviors through the lens of the Matching Pennies Game.

 ## Project Structure
-The repository is to be organized into four main folders, each corresponding to a specific assignment within the course:
+The repository is to be organized into four main entities, each corresponding to a specific assignment within the course:

 - `Matching-Pennies-Game`: Introduction to the Matching Pennies Game and exploration of theoretical strategies.
-- `Matching-Pennies-Game-Stan`: Detailed cognitive modeling of Matching Pennies Game strategies using Stan, a platform for statistical modeling and high-performance statistical computation.
+- `Matching-Pennies-Game-Stan`: Detailed cognitive modeling of Matching Pennies Game strategies using Stan, a platform for statistical modeling and high-performance statistical computation - https://github.com/julifurjes/ACM_pf2
 - `...`
 - `...`